andijakl/raspberry-pi-public-transport/README.md

 ## Known issues

-- Should show nicer error message if no real time data is available from the service, or if the lines are not currently active (e.g., during the night).
+- Should show nicer error message if no real time data is available from the service.

 ## Further Coding Instructions